 Sales of any pharmaceutical product depend, in part, on the extent to which such product will be covered by third-party payors, such as federal, state and foreign government healthcare programs, commercial insurance and managed healthcare organizations, and the level of reimbursement for such product by third-party payors.
 No uniform policy exists for coverage and reimbursement for products exists among U.S. third-party payors.
 Therefore, decisions regarding the extent of coverage and amount of reimbursement to be provided are made on a plan-by-plan basis.
 The process for determining whether a third-party payor will provide coverage for a product typically is separate from the process for setting the price of such product or for establishing the reimbursement rate that the payor will pay for the product once coverage is approved.
 Third-party payors may limit coverage to specific products on an approved list, also known as a formulary, which might not include all of the FDA-approved products for a particular indication, or place products at certain formulary levels that result in lower reimbursement levels and higher cost-sharing obligation imposed on patients.
-One third-party payor's decision to cover a particular medical product or service does not ensure that other payors will also provide coverage for the use of our product candidates to each payor separately and can be a time-consuming process, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
-For products administered under the supervision of a physician, obtaining coverage and adequate reimbursement for the product itself or the treatment or procedure in which the product is used may not be available, which may impact physician utilization.
+One third-party payor's decision to cover a particular medical product or service does not ensure that other payors will also provide coverage for the medical product or service.
+As a result, the coverage determination process will often require us to provide scientific and clinical support for the use of our product candidates to each payor separately and can be a time-consuming process, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
+For products administered under the supervision of a physician, obtaining coverage and adequate reimbursement may be particularly difficult because of the higher prices often associated with such drugs.
+Additionally, separate reimbursement for the product itself or the treatment or procedure in which the product is used may not be available, which may impact physician utilization.